Below, we discuss whether biomass, biofuel, bioenergy, and biogas might be sustainable across several indicators.

 – Understanding The Different Carbon Cycles Of Biomass vs Fossil Fuels

-A difference between biomass derived energy sources and fossil fuels is:
+A difference between biomass derived energy sources and fossil fuels might be:

 – Debate & Nuance Relating To Calculations & Assumptions Made About Emissions

-Greenhouse gas emissions from biomass derived energy sources are the subject of debate and nuance.
+Greenhouse gas emissions from biomass derived energy sources might be the subject of debate and nuance.

 How calculations are done, and assumptions made in calculations and studies can impact the results of emissions data.

 The physicsworld.com guide listed in the ‘sources’ list at the bottom of this post does a good job of explaining how the differences in calculations and assumptions can change the carbon emissions footprint of biomass derived goods and products